Fed adds Apple, Anheuser-Busch, Expedia to its bond holdings

 The bond purchases, all on the secondary market, bring the Fed’s holdings of individual corporate bonds to $1.59 billion, according to the latest of what will be monthly reports to Congress on the Fed’s emergency lending facilities to nurse the economy through the coronavirus pandemic.

-Holdings also included $3.2 billion of Expedia and $10.1 billion of Ford Motor Co(F.N), whose debt rating was downgraded to junk after the coronavirus crisis hit.
+Holdings also included $3.2 million of Expedia and $10.1 million of Ford Motor Co(F.N), whose debt rating was downgraded to junk after the coronavirus crisis hit.

 The Fed also held $7.97 billion in 16 corporate bond exchange traded funds (ETF), the data showed.
 Roughly half of the corporate bond ETF shares purchased went to funds owned by BlackRock, which is managing the Fed’s corporate credit facilities.
 BlackRock waived asset management fees on ETFs purchased on behalf of the Fed.